 To implement this incremental approach, first year courses are taught by academics, while second year courses are mostly taught by professionals.

-The Sciences Po Economics Law School curriculum provides students with a firm handle of fundamental concepts of law, a deep comprehension of their theoretical underpinnings, and a clear understanding of their practical implications.
 Therefore, courses mainly rely on a teaching method that gives priority to debates between professors and students.

 This itself requires that classes be prepared by each student in advance, based on distributed handouts.
 This way, students acquire a global understanding of Law, along with experience in exposing and discussing various points of view.
 Emphasis is also laid on readings, analysis of decisions, research on concrete cases (past or current), contracts elaboration, etc.